ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When using the scope format defined in this section, the permission set ("Tperm") MUST always include the "List" operation in order for the scope to not be considered malformed.
 That is, for each scope entry, the unsigned integer Q MUST be odd.

-In general, a single operation can be associated with multiple different actions that are possible to take when interacting with the Group Manager.
-For example, performing the "List" operation can practically consist of either retrieving the largest possible list of group configurations (see {{collection-resource-get}}) or rather retrieving only a subset of those according to specified filter criteria (see {{collection-resource-fetch}}), by issuing a GET or FETCH request to the group-collection resource, respectively.

-Future specifications that define new operations on the admin endpoints at the Group Manager MUST register a corresponding numeric identifier in the "Group OSCORE Admin Operations" registry defined in {{ssec-iana-group-oscore-admin-operations-registry}} of this document.
+Future specifications that define new permissions on the admin endpoints at the Group Manager MUST register a corresponding numeric identifier in the "Group OSCORE Admin Permissions" registry defined in {{ssec-iana-group-oscore-admin-permissions-registry}} of this document.

 ## Getting Access to the Group Manager ## {#getting-access}